 If you ever peruse the beat-making side of Instagram, you’ll countless memes about plug-ins, and for good reason: plug-ins are amazing and fun to search for, download, and then try out.

 Just the other day, in fact, I discovered a brand new 808 plug-in that I’m obsessed with.
-It’s Initial Audio’s 808 Studio II Synth from Plugin Boutique, which is great.
+It’s Initial Audio’s 808 Studio II Synth, which is great.

 Most DAWs have the capability to download third-party plug-ins, and Garageband does as well, despite what some people in the industry think.

 To download and install plug-ins, use my guide.
 There is also a list of plug-ins as well near the ending of the article.
 Downloading plug-ins is as simple as dragging the components file into the Library > Audio.

 Truthfully, there aren’t many limitations to Garageband on account of the fact you can download third-party plug-ins.
 If the stock compressor isn’t good enough for you, you can always move on to a much better one, free or not.